mm-zk/boojum-docs/code_walkthrough/prover_walkthrough.md

 }
 ```

-When we return - we add the hashes of the tree to transcipt - so that the future random variables also partially depend on the LDE values.
+When stage 1 completes, the tree hashes are added to the transcript so future random variables depend on the LDE values.

+---

 ### Stage 2

-The goal of stage 2 is to fill out additional columns (aptly named stage2 columns - you can see full list in `LookupAndMemoryArgumentLayout`) - that will contain polynomials for lookups, range checks and memory accesses.
+The objective of stage 2 is to compute additional columns, known as stage2 columns (see `LookupAndMemoryArgumentLayout` for the full list).
+These columns include polynomials for lookups, range checks, and memory access.

-Inside, we are going couple times over all the existing columns, looking for memory or range checks, and writing necessary data into new stage 2 columns.

-Usually most of them are in the format of "nominators" and "denominators" - where the idea is, that (for example) every time we read - we add nominator, when we write - we add denominator -- and at the end, the total value should be 1.
+In stage 2, the process is repeated over existing columns to identify memory and range checks and to populate the new columns.
+Many of these have nominators and denominators—for example, each memory read adds a nominator and each write adds a denominator.
+The overall sum should equal 1.

-After full `stage2_trace` is filled, we also compute the LDE & subtrees for these newly created columns, and return all this data in the single struct:
+After the `stage2_trace` is fully constructed, an LDE and corresponding subtrees are computed for these new columns.
+The complete data is packaged into:

 ```rust
 pub struct SecondStageOutput<const N: usize, A: GoodAllocator, T: MerkleTreeConstructor> {